1 Introduction

 In 1645 BC, Epidaurus, son of Argus, son of Niobe, migrated from Argos to the east near the sea and founded Epidaurus.
 [68]

-In 1368 BC, Proetus, son of Abas, gained control of the littoral region of Argolis, including Epidaurus, in a battle with Acrisius.
-[68]
+In 1368 BC, Proetus, son of Abas, became the ruler of the littoral region of Argolis together with Heraeum, Mideia, and Tiryns in a war against his brother Acrisius.
+[70]

 Until then, Epidaurus was under the control of Argos, but it came under the control of Tiryns.

-Perseus also ruled Tiryns and Midea, but Epidaurus was probably under the control of Mycenae.
+Perseus also ruled Tiryns and Midea, and Epidaurus was probably under Mycenae.

 5.4 Migration from Aegina

-In 1285 BC, Aeacus, son of Actor, emigrated from Dia in Thessaly to the island of Aegina.
-At this time, Aegina was inhabited by Ionians, who had settled on the island from Oenoe in Attica.
-They migrated to Epidaurus under the leadership of the descendants of Ion, son of Xuthus.
-[70]
+At that time, Aegina was inhabited by Ionians, who had settled on the island from Oenoe in Attica.
+They migrated to Epidaurus, led by the descendants of Ion, son of Xuthus.
+[73]

 5.5 Birth of Asclepius

-In 1263 BC, Asclepius, the god of medicine, was born to Ischys and Coronis, daughter of Phlegyas.
+In 1263 BC, Asclepius, the god of medicine, was born as the son of Ischys and Coronis, daughter of Phlegyas.

-Pausanias writes that Asclepius was born in Epidaurus.
-[71]
+Pausanias records that Asclepius was born in Epidaurus.
+[74]

 Probably, Phlegyas' mother was born in Epidaurus.

-Later, the cult of Asclepius became popular in Epidaurus, and the legend that Asclepius was born in Epidaurus probably arose.
+Later, the Asclepius cult flourished in Epidaurus, giving rise to the tradition that Asclepius was born in Epidaurus.

-Strabo tells us that Asclepius was born on the banks of the Lethaeus River, which flows through Tricca in Thessaly.
-[73]
+According to Strabo, Asclepius was born on the banks of the Lethaeus River in Tricca, Thessaly.
+[76]

 In 1170 BC, Perinthus of Epidaurus participated in the expedition of Orestes and founded Perinthus.
-This Perinthus was not a city in Thracia.
-[75]
+That Perinthus was not Thracia.

-In 1173 BC, the Dorians led by Cleodaeus, son of Hyllus, invaded Peloponnesus from Doris and destroyed Mycenae.
-[76]

-In 1102 BC, Deiphontes, son of Antimachus, led the Dorians from Argos to attack Epidaurus.
-Pityreus, a descendant of Ion, son of Xuthus, handed the city over to Deiphontes.
 [77]

+Shorter before, the Dorians, led by Cleodaeus, son of Hyllus, invaded Peloponnesus from Doris and destroyed Mycenae.
+The Dorians also invaded Epidaurus, devastating the land.
+[78]

+In 1102 BC, Deiphontes, son of Antimachus, led the Dorians from Argos against Epidaurus.
+Pityreus, descendant of Ion, son of Xuthus, handed the town over to Deiphontes.
+[79]

 Pityreus led the inhabitants of Epidaurus to emigrate to Athens.
 [80]

-In 468 BC, Tiryns was attacked by Argos, and some of its inhabitants emigrated to Epidaurus.
-[80]
+In 468 BC, Tiryns was attacked by Argos, and some of the inhabitants migrated to Epidaurus.
+[82]

 6.1 Foundation of the Temple of Hera

-Argus, son of Niobe, made an image of Hera from a pear tree that grew in Tiryns.
-[82]
+Argus, son of Niobe, made an idol of Hera from a pear tree that grew in Tiryns.

-Peiras appointed his daughter Callithyia (or Callithias) as the first priestess of the temple of Hera.
 [83]

+Peiras appointed his daughter Callithyia (or Callithias) as the first priestess of the temple.
+[85]

 6.2 Migration to Eleusis

-In 1580 BC, Trochilus, son of Callithyia, emigrated from Argos to Eleusis.
-Trochilus brought the cult of the temple of Hera to Eleusis.
-[84]
+In 1580 BC, Trochilus, son of Callithyia, migrated from Argos to Eleusis.
+Trochilus brought the cult of Hera to Eleusis.
+[86]

 6.3 Age of Iasus

-Io, daughter of Iasus, son of Triopas, was also a priestess of the temple of Hera.
-[85]
+Io, the daughter of Iasus, son of Triopas, was also a priestess at the temple of Hera.
+[87]

 In 1560 BC, Io emigrated to Egypt with her father Iasus.
 [88]